Disclaimer Regarding the Accuracy of the Aerial Photo Project Online Map Tool

 Aerial Photo Projects: Approximate Coverage Areas

-For the majority of each area represented in purple on the map, we are very confident that there are air photos in our collection.
-However, our confidence about the availability of air photos is weaker for those areas at the edges of each purple area.
+For the majority of each area represented in blue on the map, we are very confident that there are air photos in our collection.
+However, our confidence about the availability of air photos is weaker for those areas at the edges of each blue area.

 Why isn't this online air photo finder 100% accurate?